 The lightweight design, while feeling cheap in the hands, is a godsend when on your head.
 The Crushers float, feeling like music is just blasting into your ears.

 The Skullcandy Crushers Overall

 Overall, the Crushers lack in quite a few areas, but they hit it where in counts.
-The audio performance at only $99 (For the latest prices and discounts, check here) is exceptional, delivering smooth response across the frequency spectrum and loads of low end for those who crave it.
+The audio performance at only $99 Skullcandy Crusher Headphones with Built-in Amplifier and Mic, Black is exceptional, delivering smooth response across the frequency spectrum and loads of low end for those who crave it.

 The combination of REX40 main driver and the Sensation 55 bass extension driver create a special experience at this price point.
 This performance overshadows the lack of wireless functionality of

 However, the all plastic build holds the Crushers back.
 While they feel fantastic on your head, they don’t feel the best in your hand.
 A collapsible design makes them easy to transport, but I’m not confident that they will hold up for too long like this.

 The Skullcandy Hesh 2 Bluetooth Wireless Headphones with Mic, Camo’ from Skullcandy tell a much different story than the Crushers.
 The headphones gain some buffs with wireless functionality via Bluetooth, but loses out on some key features that make the Crushers such a great performer.

 The sound quality of the Hesh 2 Wireless’ carries over from the standard Hesh 2s.
 While this sound isn’t bad, it doesn’t please nearly as much as the sound does on the Crushers.

 These headphones ditch the dual driver design in favor of a single, large driver.
 Powering the headphones is a 50mm driver in each ear cup.
 It, unfortunately, feels like a compromise when compared to